troymessina/PhysicsArtOfModeling/_build/site/public/20MagneticForce-2baf5efa4ed01aa1b44c64c75733f661.md

 \boxed{U =-\vec \mu \cdot \vec B =- \mu B \cos\theta}
 ```
 where $\theta$ is the angle between the magnetic moment and the magnetic field.
 If a magnetic dipole is not aligned with a magnetic field and it is released, it will start to rotate (gain rotational kinetic energy) until it reaches a minimum in potential energy ($\theta = 0$).
 The magnetic moment would oscillate back and forth about $\theta =0$ if there are no losses.
 Note that the point where $\theta = \pi$, is an unstable equilibrium.
-:::{tip} Checkpoint
+:::{tip} Checkpoint{}
-When a magnetic dipole moment is parallel with a magnetic field and points in the same direction as the magnetic field, it will have...
+	When a magnetic dipole moment is parallel with a magnetic field and points in the same direction as the magnetic field, it will have...}
 1.  ... its maximum torque and maximum potential energy.
 2.  ... its maximum torque and minimum potential energy.
 3.  ... its minimum torque and maximum potential energy.
 4.  ... its minimum torque and minimum potential energy.
 	:::{tip} Answer
 :class: dropdown
 4.
 :::

-:::{tip} Checkpoint
+:::{tip} Checkpoint{}
-When a magnetic dipole moment is placed such that the torque from the magnetic field is maximized, it will have...
+	When a magnetic dipole moment is placed such that the torque from the magnetic field is maximized, it will have...}
 1.  ... zero potential energy.
 2.  ... its minimum potential energy.
 	:::{tip} Answer
 :class: dropdown
 1.
 :::